 Implementation of the SDGs will require all hands on deck.
 And we must work in concert with one another.

 Partnerships are in the OECD's DNA.
 We will continue to provide platforms for dialogue and the exchange of good practices, extending far beyond the membership of the OECD.
 We host and support a diversity of partnerships on a vast range of topics.
 Our joint work with UNDP to support the Global Partnership for Effective Development Co-operation and the Effective Institutions Platform has created dynamic communities of practice on development issues.
 Our Development Centre continues to grow, welcoming China as a member earlier this year, and collaborates with philanthropic foundations through its Global Network of Foundations Working for Development.

-With our Development Co-operation Report 2018 - Joining Forces to Leave No One Behind - en, released just last month, we explore the potential of networks and partnerships to create incentives for responsible action, as well as innovative, fit-for-purpose ways of coordinating the activities of diverse stakeholders.
+With our Development Co-operation Report 2019 - A Fairer, Greener, Safer Tomorrow - en, released just last month, we explore the potential of networks and partnerships to create incentives for responsible action, as well as innovative, fit-for-purpose ways of coordinating the activities of diverse stakeholders.